-

 - the Code of Conduct of the Pharmaceutical Industry in Switzerland on Cooperation with Healthcare Professional Circles and Patient Organizations (Pharma Cooperation Code) of 6th September 2013, revised on 14th May 2020 (as per 1st of January 2021)

-In addition, the Guideline on Collaboration between Medical Professionals and Industry of the Swiss Academy of Medical Sciences (SAMS) contain provisions concerning clinical research, medical training and medical education, as well as consultancy activities and acceptance of payment in cash or other forms.
+In addition, the Guideline on Collaboration between Medical Professionals and Industry of the Swiss Academy of Medical Sciences (SAMS) contains provisions concerning clinical research, medical training and medical education, as well as consultancy activities and acceptance of payment in cash or other forms.

-a) The Pharma Code entails rules concerning professional promotion (advertising activities) directed at healthcare professionals by pharmaceutical companies, as well as rules concerning general communication including reference material directed at healthcare professionals by pharmaceutical companies.
+The Pharma Code entails rules concerning professional promotion (advertising activities) directed at healthcare professionals by pharmaceutical companies, as well as rules concerning general communication including reference material directed at healthcare professionals by pharmaceutical companies.

 The Pharma Cooperation Code specifically regulates the cooperation between pharmaceutical companies in the context of prescription-only medicinal products and healthcare professionals, healthcare, and patient organizations as well as the disclosure of related pecuniary benefits provided by pharmaceutical companies.